petzi53/weblog-notes/content/post/2020/2020-01-12-educational-tools-learning-theory.en.md

 With 'easy' I mean

-+ that it is free available (at least in a freemium variant)
++ that it is free available at least in a freemium variant for personal usage.
+This definition of 'free available' does not apply if learners are entitled to free usage only via an institutional account.
-+ that it is easy to install either through the download of packaged software without any special additional technical requirements, such as using the terminal or running a server, changing functionality programmatically  or only through a simple online registration) and
++ that it is easy to install either through the download of packaged software without any special additional technical requirements, such as using the terminal or running a server, changing functionality programmatically, or only through a simple online registration).
-+ that it can be used easily in educational settings (no specialized hardware, platform-independent, etc. )
++ that it can be used easily in educational settings (no specialized hardware, platform-independent, etc.).

 But note: Every case has to be judged individually.
 Particularly critical for my classification are collaborative features.
 If the tool only contains functionality for producing content personally, then I will value it as productivity, respectively, knowledge management tool (_Learning I_).